 This mural on the side of Castelar Elementary School is by artist Shi Yan Zhang.
 It's called "The Party at Lan-Ting," and it depicts famous Chinese calligrapher Wang Xi Zhi (321-376, Jin Dynasty) hosting a party where he wrote the preface to a poetry collection that became a model for centuries of Chinese calligraphers.

 The school itself is also a historic landmark.
 Castelar was founded in 1882 and is the second oldest school in the Los Angeles Unified School District.
 It reflects the rich diversity of the neighborhood, boasting staff members who speak Mandarin, Cantonese, Toisanese, Chaoshan, Hakka, Khmer, Vietnamese, and Spanish.
 Visit the school and this iconic mural at Yale and West College streets.

 Thien Hau Temple

-Thien Hau Temple has festive celebrations for the birthdays of all the deities enshrined here, the biggest for Mazu, March 23 of the lunar calendar.
-There is also a major festival on Chinese New Year's Eve every year.
+Thien Hau Temple is dedicated to Mazu (or Matsu), the Taoist goddess of the sea.
+She is the patron of sailors, fishermen, and everything associated with the ocean.
+Thien Hau Temple has festive celebrations for the birthdays of all the deities enshrined here, the biggest of which is for Mazu sometime in April or May.
+There is also a major festival on Lunar New Year's Eve every year.